jlewicki/tree_state_machine/README.md

 call `onEnter` for each state along this path.

-When all the states along the path have been entered, the state of the leaf node at the end of the path becomes the current state of the state machine, and messages may be sent to this state for processing.
+When all the states along the path have been entered, the state of the leaf node at the end of the path becomes the current state of the state machine, and messages may be sent to this state to be processed.

 For example:
 ```dart